-FEA is widely used for structural analysis in the civil, automotive, and aviation sectors.
-For a given load, FEA software such as ANSYS Mechanical solves for an equilibrium condition in the structure.
+FEA is widely used for structural analysis in the civil, automotive, and aeronautic sectors.
+For a given load, FEA software such as Ansys Mechanical solves for an equilibrium condition in the structure.
 For transient simulations, the equilibrium conditions account for both deformation and kinematic energies, while for static simulations, only the deformation is considered.

 Why use Rocky DEM for DEM-FEA coupling?

 Choosing Rocky DEM for structural analysis provides great value, as can be seen from the following highlights:

 Both static and transient structural analysis problems can be solved using Rocky DEM and Ansys Mechanical.
 With the latter program, engineers can simulate transient cases while incorporating geometry motion and time-varying loads on boundary elements.
 This animation shows how the instantaneous bulk material loads on a bucket excavator are captured.

 Rocky DEM is fully integrated into Ansys Workbench (Figure 2) and does not require any other external software for coupling.
 The tight integration between Rocky DEM and other component applications within the Ansys Workbench platform makes the setup of complex multiphysics simulations easy.
 The two programs together enable engineers to realistically model granular materials and their complex behaviors by including different physics in the analysis, evaluating a wider range of scenarios, generating results that are closer to real life.